The Best Off-White Beige: Moderate White

 What’s the best white trim colour to go with Moderate White walls?

 Moderate White is a FUSSY one.
-Most warm whites have a yellow undertone, and this yellow can clash with the orange-pink of Moderate White.
+Most warm whites have a yellow undertone, and this yellow can clash with the orange of Moderate White.
 For this reason, I usually recommend the following:

-a) keep things simple and go for a white like Benjamin Moore Chantilly Lace
+1. Keep things simple and go for a white like Benjamin Moore Chantilly Lace.

-b) ask the paint store to lighten Moderate White by 50% and see what this looks like – make sure you still like the undertones/general look as it can shift
+2. Ask the paint store to lighten Moderate White by 50% and 75% – make sure you still like the undertones/general look as it can shift

 - Moderate White is okay with most grays that have a lower LRV than it (but no icy cold grays)